 Scorpion Scavenger Hunts

 We generally try to avoid scorpions and their pincers, but, yes, we’re recommending that you actually go looking for some of these desert dwellers.
 On select nights through the summer, walk with a ranger through some of the Maricopa County Regional Parks with a flashlight and black light in hand for an educational scorpion hunt.
-Search their calendar for upcoming “Ssscorpions” events.
+Select the "Animals" category in the summer months on their event calendar to look for Scorpion Scavenger Hunts.

 The Western home of famed architect Frank Lloyd Wright is lit up at night, allowing visitors to experience the property in a different setting than the traditional daytime tours.
 Don’t miss the fire-breathing dragon sculpture.